 Accomplish additional tasks as charged by the Chair of the Board;

-Operate under a charter and review annually for adequacy and recommend any necessary changes to the Governance Committee for approval by the Board; and
+Operate under a charter and review annually for adequacy and recommend any necessary changes for approval to the Board; and

 At least annually, report its activities and findings to the Board.